 \section{Introduction}

-Advances in autonomy have enabled robot application in all kinds of environments and in close interactions with humans.
-Thus, designing controllers with formal safety guarantees has become an essential aspect of such safety-critical applications and an active research area in recent years.
-Researchers have developed many tools to handle this problem, such as model predictive control (MPC) \cite{yu_mpc_aut_ground_vehicle}, reference governor \cite{6859176}, reachability analysis \cite{8263977} \cite{https://doi.org/10.48550/arxiv.2106.13176}, artificial potential fields \cite{Singletary2021ComparativeAO}.
+Advances in autonomy have enabled robot application in all kinds of environments and in close interactions with humans, including autonomous navigation.
+In dynamic environments, i.e., containing moving obstacles, the collision avoidance system must accommodate an unpredictable information picture providing only a limited time to react to a collision.
+As a result, the effectiveness of planning-based algorithms is reduced significantly, highlighting the need for developing real-time reactive methods that ensure safety.
+Thus, designing controllers with formal real-time safety guarantees has become an essential aspect of such safety-critical applications and an active research area in recent years.
+Researchers have developed many tools to handle this problem, such as reachability analysis \cite{8263977} \cite{https://doi.org/10.48550/arxiv.2106.13176} and artificial potential fields \cite{Singletary2021ComparativeAO}.
 To obtain formal guarantees on safety (e.g., collision avoidance with obstacles), a safety critical control algorithm encompassing the trajectory tracking/planning algorithm is required that prioritizes safety over tracking.
-Control Barrier Functions \cite{Ames_2017} (CBFs) based approach is one such strategy in which a safe state set is defined by inequality constraints, and its quadratic programming (QP) formulation ensures forward invariance of these sets for all time.
+Control Barrier Functions \cite{Ames_2017} (CBFs) based approach is one such strategy in which a safe state set defined by inequality constraints is designed for the vehicle, and its quadratic programming (QP) formulation ensures forward invariance of these sets for all time.